offenesdresden/dvbjs/README.md

 ## dvbjs

-**WIP**: Not finished at this point!
-This will be updated when it is.
+**WIP**: Only single stop queries at this point, route calculation is hopefully possible soon.
+Still awaiting a call back (pun intended) regarding their API specification.

 ---